underscoreio/essential-slick/src/pages/6-joins.md

   Seq]
 ```

-We can see this by running the query against the chapter 5 schema:
+We can see this by running the query against the `chapter-06` example data in `chat_schema.scala`:

 ``` scala
 exec(outer.result).foreach(println)

 // (Some(Air Lock),Some(Hello, HAL.
 Do you read me, HAL?))
 // (Some(Air Lock),Some(Affirmative, Dave.
 I read you.))
 // (Some(Air Lock),Some(Open the pod bay doors, HAL.))